f3flight/noip/README.md

     See 'man curl' for details.
 Config parameter [ip_command] is optional.
 It specifies a command
     passed to 'bash -c [ip_command] 2>&1' to determine current public IP.
-Put in quotes if spaces are present.
 If not provided, default is 'curl -s http://myexternalip.com/raw'.
-Useful if you don't want to rely on http://myexternalip.com/raw to determine your public IP and have a different way to determine.
+    Useful if you don't want to rely on http://myexternalip.com/raw to determine your public IP when you have a different way to determine.
     Example: "ip -f inet a show br-extenral | grep -Po 'inet \K[\d.]+'" Default check-interval is 60.